 Of course, children of all ages are welcome to attend our worship services, too!
 Our Sanctuary features of pair of cry rooms that nursing mothers may use to discreetly attend to their child's needs while still observing the service.
 And don't worry too much if your young one decides to make a "joyful noise" in the middle of the sermon.
 As our Pastor says, "Crying babies are a sign of life in a church; it's the snoring deacons you should be concerned about."

 What can I expect from the worship services?

 Rather like the architecture of our Worship Center's Sanctuary, our Sunday morning worship services are a blend of the traditional and contemporary worship structures.
 The services' liturgical elements don't stray far from the formats employed in most other Southern Baptist churches, but may be presented in modernized ways.
 You'll enjoy musical selections from many eras presented by both a choir and worship band, video presentations, and large-screen projected worship aids; but ours is not a "concert-like" atmosphere.
 The teaching is primarily of the "life application" variety as Biblical truth is used to help worshippers grow in their relationships with Christ Jesus and walk daily in His power and strength.
-(You can listen to audio recordings of past sermons on our Media page.)
+(You can listen to audio recordings of past sermons via our podcast.)